- Who we are

 - Data Protection Queries and Complaints

-This Privacy Statement aims to provide an overview of how AHBRA will collect, use and store personal data, and the rights data subjects have in relation to the protection of their personal data.
-The Privacy Statement will be updated periodically, and as functions and powers of the Act are commenced.
+This Privacy Statement aims to provide an overview of how AHBRA collects, uses and stores personal data, and the rights data subjects have in relation to the protection of their personal data.
+The Privacy Statement will be updated periodically.

 AHBRA is the data controller of personal data we collect relating to our statutory functions.
-AHBRA have responsibility for overseeing the effective governance, financial management and performance of all AHBs, in accordance with the legal framework set out in the Act.
+AHBRA has responsibility for overseeing the effective governance, financial management and performance of all AHBs, in accordance with the legal framework set out in the Act.
 Our contact details are as follows:

 - For general queries contact email@example.com